priyanthan07/Data_Eng_project-01/README.md

 This project mainly focused on creating a Data model for Spotify data.

-Project Goals:   - creating a data models
+Project Goals:   - creating a data model
                  - creating a database in PostgreSQL
                  - creating a connection between Python and Postgres.
                  - creating multiple tables and inserting data into them.